hashicorp/terraform-plugin-framework/docs/design/plan-modification.md

 ## Recommendations

-We recommend implementing `schema.Attribute.PlanModifier`, and the `ResourceWithModifyPlan` interface.
+We recommend implementing `schema.Attribute.PlanModifiers`, and the `ResourceWithModifyPlan` interface.
 Composition, `attr.TypeWithModifyPlan`, and other helpers can be implemented as required.